 It has an underlying rock of tuff and trachytes and soils vary in depth, red soils.
 The soils in the area classified as luvisol and are developed on undifferentiated tertiary volcanic and basic igneous rocks.
 They are well drained, shallow, dark reddish brown from ashes, pumice from volcanoes, and sediments mainly from crystalline basement rocks.
-The soils depth varies at various different points in the area with some areas being deep and others shallow though soils on the proposed site are fairly deep.
+The soils depth varies at various different points of the site with some areas being deep and others shallow.